 - 5x points on the first $25,000 of combined purchases per cardmember year on office supply stores, internet, cable TV, mobile phones, and landlines

 - 2x points on the first $25,000 of combined purchases per cardmember year on restaurants and gas stations

 Meanwhile the Ink Business Preferred℠ Credit Card (review here) has a $95 annual fee and offers 3x points on the first $150,000 spent each cardmember year on travel, shipping purchases, internet, cable, phone services, and advertising purchases made with social media sites and search engines.
 Having the Ink Preferred also increases the value of your points (as described above), and the card also has perks like an unparalleled cell phone protection benefit.

 If you want to go a different direction, you could get either the Chase Sapphire Preferred® Card or Chase Sapphire Reserve® Card as a complement.
 These are personal cards, but the key is that having one of them increases the value of your Ink Unlimited points.

 If you’re looking for another business card that offers a generous return on everday spend, then there are a few options to consider.

 Alternatively, another business card with a good return on non-bonused spend is the Capital One® Spark® Cash for Business, which offers unlimited 2% cash back.
-While the card has a $95 annual fee (waived the first year), it does offer a welcome bonus of $500 cash after spending $5,000 on purchases within the first three months from account opening.

 The new Ink Business UnlimitedSM Credit Card is an excellent addition to the Ink portfolio.
 If you’re using the card correctly, it offers one of the best returns on non-bonused spend for any business card.
 When you factor in the welcome bonus, the return on spend, and the good perks, I think this card is worth serious consideration.